Orangeville, Ontario

-History
+History and Naming

-The first patent of land was issued to Ezekiel Benson, a land surveyor, on August 7, 1820.
-That was followed by land issued to Alan Robinet in 1822.
 In 1863, Orangeville was named after Orange Lawrence, a businessman born in Connecticut in 1796 who owned several mills in the village.
 As a young man, he moved to Canada and settled in Halton County.
 During Mackenzie's rebellion in 1837, he was a captain in the militia.
 Lawrence purchased the land that became Orangeville from Robert Hughson.
 He settled in the area in 1844 and established a mille.
 The post office dates from 1851.
-Orange Lawrence committed suicide December 15, 1861.
+Orange Lawrence died by suicide December 15, 1861.
 In 1873, the Act of Incorporation was passed and Orangeville was given town status on January 1, 1874.
 The public library, located at Broadway and Mill Street, was completed in 1908.
 Andrew Carnegie, well-known businessman and philanthropist, provided financial assistance for its construction.

 Economy

-Orangeville serves as an administrative and commercial hub for Dufferin County, the northern portion of Peel Region, and the surrounding area.
+Orangeville serves as an administrative and commercial hub for Dufferin County, which sits to the north of the Region of Peel.
 Orangeville's downtown core is home to a substantial number of retail stores, and there is a cluster of big-box stores in the Fairgrounds Shopping Centre.
 Many residents in and around Orangeville also commute to different areas of the Greater Toronto Area and Southwestern Ontario for work.

 There are a number of manufacturing plants located in the town.
-Major commercial and industrial employers include: the Resolve Corporation, a provider of computer outsourcing services; Greening Donald, a maker of automotive airbag components; Clorox Company of Canada, Glad garbage bags; Relizon Canada, pressure-sensitive labels; Rochling Engineering Plastics, formerly Symplastics Limited, plastic sheets; and Sanoh Canada, automotive components.
+Major commercial and industrial employers include: the Resolve Corporation, a provider of computer outsourcing services; Allied Threaded Products, a fastener manufacturer; Greening Donald, a maker of automotive airbag components; Clorox Company of Canada, Glad garbage bags; Relizon Canada, pressure-sensitive labels; Rochling Engineering Plastics, formerly Symplastics Limited, plastic sheets; and Sanoh Canada, automotive components.
 Orangeville is also the main banking centre for residents in the area.